 Welcome Bay Community Centre

-In 2006, the Welcome Bay community identified a need for a Community Centre that would foster the interests of the local residents and provide a hub for community-based activities and programmes.
-Today, the centre has been so successful at advocating for its community that it has developed the Welcome Bay Community Plan (part of the Tauranga City Council Long Term plan), the first in Tauranga to be fully controlled by the local community.
+In 2006, the Welcome Bay community identified a need for a community centre that would foster the interests of the local residents and provide a hub for community-based activities and programmes.
+Today, the Welcome Bay Community Centre has been so successful at advocating for its community that it has developed the Welcome Bay Community Plan (part of the Tauranga City Council Long Term plan), the first in Tauranga to be fully controlled by the local community.

 The centre produces a monthly newsletter ‘The WHOMP’, for the residents of Welcome Bay and surrounding suburbs, as a response to the 2015 Vital Signs® research, which identified Welcome Bay residents as feeling the least connected.
 They also organize community events like the Family Fun Day in December, the Family Music Festival in February, Business Network breakfasts, and the Youth & Family Picnic in April.

-The Acorn Foundation has supported the operating costs of the Welcome Bay Community Centre over several years, with 2017 funding provided by the J. Chappell-Mathias Fund.
-In 2018, the grant was provided by the L. Wootton Fund and the C. Toop Fund.
+The Acorn Foundation has supported the operating costs of the Welcome Bay Community Centre over several years, with 2019 funding provided by the A Simpson and B Sutherland Funds.